Tulsen Tollett: Rugby union career

 Tollett also had spells in rugby union with English Premiership side Harlequins during 1997/98, as well as London Welsh in 1999/2000 during the Rugby League close season.

 Media work

 Tollett was forced to give up playing in 2001 due to a persistent shoulder injury.
-He then moved into the media and now presents sport on BBC World News and the BBC News Channel.
-Previous to this he worked for ABC News 24 - now ABC News channel and ABC NewsRadio - now ABC News on radio in Sydney and has also worked for BBC Radio 5 Live, Sky Sports, Eurosport and Setanta Sports amongst others as a presenter, reporter or commentator, and worked as a pitchside reporter for TVH, the host broadcaster at the 2007 Rugby World Cup in France.
+He then moved into the media and now presents sport on BBC News in the UK and internationally.
+Previous to this he worked for ABC News and ABC NewsRadio in Sydney and has also worked for BBC Radio 5 Live, Sky Sports, Eurosport and Setanta Sports amongst others as a presenter, reporter or commentator, and worked as a pitchside reporter for TVH, the host broadcaster at the 2007 Rugby World Cup in France.

 In 2021, Tollett was a commentator for Channel 4's coverage of the 2020 Paralympics.

 Qualifications

 Tollett holds a Bachelor of Physical Education teaching degree, as well as a first dan karate black belt.